 A fun town in the north end of Orlando.
 It is gorgeous with hanging moss and beautiful streets.
 Home to Rifle Paper Co and Makr Goods.
 You know the talent alone speaks of what this town is.
 You will enjoy stopping through, touring around, and having a bite to eat and a good drink.

 With tons of hiking trails and recreation centers, this is one of the largest National Forests East of Mississippi and if you love to hike, I suggest heading here.

-For a small fee you can head wander through the Silver Springs State Park.
+For a small fee, you can head wander through the Silver Springs State Park.
 Here you can take a 40 Minute Glass Bottom Boat ride or you can rent a kayak.
-Look out for alligators but believe me this is one of the gorgeous places you will ever see.
+Look out for alligators but believe me this is one of the most gorgeous places you will ever see.

 We didn’t make it here, but it came highly suggested especially earlier in the winter as the Manatees come into the springs.
 You can kayak, wander the boardwalk, and more.
 A great natural way to see Central Florida

 This is a WONDERFUL counter to a larger zoo with far fewer tourists.
 Owned by the state this park rescues and rehabilitates animals while providing great education to those who come through.
 We had an amazing time with Hayes wandering the park as birds flew over us and experiencing local wildlife and seeing manatees.
 It is in need of a little work right now, but I hear the state is pouring quite a bit into it now.
 I grew up going here, and it is such an amazing place for kids and adults.